StrangeBeeCorp/docs/docs/thehive/administration/taxonomies/update-misp-taxonomies.md

 # Update MISP Taxonomies

-This topic provides step-by-step instructions for updating MISP [taxonomies](about-taxonomies.md) in TheHive.
+This topic provides step-by-step instructions for updating the Malware Information Sharing Platform (MISP) [taxonomies](about-taxonomies.md) in TheHive.

 Use this procedure to update the MISP taxonomies included with your TheHive installation.